HCDigitalScholarship/anthro281/data/topics/this-is-a-test.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-90IRnL49jA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+*Sarah James, Board Member of the Gwich'in Steering Committee*

 This is a short video of Gwich’in elder Sarah James speaking about the irreparable damage climate change is causing in the Arctic, when she traveled to Copenhagen in 2009 for the Klimaforum summit

 **Gwich’in cultural resources/websites:**